The Fight for Education of Children with disability in India

 Opinion of teachers over Shadaf’s growth:

-- He has started putting pressure on his senses to communicate.
-This we noticed when he played a video lesson and tried speaking in the first instance.
+- He now tries to communicate and we noticed this when he played a video lesson and tried speaking in the first instance.

 Consequently, Shadaf can now talk to some extent through students engaging content in learning tablets.